Climate Resilience – A Course for Farmers

 - Create a Climate Resilience Action Plan for your farm or ranch

-- Develop new mentor-mentee relationships to share best practices and strategies
+- Develop relationships to share best practices and strategies

 - Increase your farm or ranch’s ability to adapt to the impacts of Climate Change and reduce both the production, social and financial risks of climate variability

-- Gain familiarity with the regional tools, policies and resources available to support you as a farmer in the face of climate chang
+- Gain familiarity with the regional tools, policies and resources available to support you as a farmer in the face of climate change

 What you will need to participate: